nobnak/OnePoleBillboardUnity/README.md

 # Continuous Vector Field on Sphere with One Pole

-Continuous Tangent Vector Field on Sphere with Only One Pole [1]
+ * Continuous Tangent Vector Field on Sphere
+   * Only One Pole
+   * Based on Hair Ball Theorem [1]

 [![Demo](Img/Demo01.jpg)](https://vimeo.com/118406481)